If you would like a second opinion...

 Stages of endometrial cancer

 Information from exams and diagnostic tests is used to determine the extent of the tumor, and whether or not the cancer has spread to the lymph nodes or other organs.
-However, the staging of endometrial cancer is the most important factor in determining a treatment plan.
+However, the staging of endometrial cancer is the most important factor in determining

 The stages of endometrial cancer are: